 No one enjoys going to the doctor, especially men.
-According to health.gov, men in the United States visit their primary care doctors at lower rates than women.
-Regular screenings for prostate, blood pressure, cholesterol and BMI are extremely important for prevention and early detection.
-Make June 30th your deadline to schedule your next checkup.
+According to a comparative study, men in the United States visit their primary care doctors at lower rates than women.
+Regular screenings for prostate, blood pressure, cholesterol, and BMI are extremely important for prevention and early detection.
+Make June 30 your deadline to schedule your next checkup.

 Check out these important health screening guidelines from Top Line MD:

 Men love their pizza, hot wings and beer, and it is perfectly fine to indulge on occasion.
 But, a clean diet is important for health and longevity.
 Men typically have more muscle than women and require more calories throughout the day.
 These calories should come from whole, nutrient-dense foods.

 According to The Academy of Nutrition and Dietetics, a healthy diet for men includes:

 - At least 2 cups of fruits and 2½ cups of vegetables each day for vitamins, minerals, fiber and phytochemicals.

 - Whole grains.
 Eat at least half of all grains as whole grains each day.
 Replace refined grains with whole-grain bread, cereal, pasta, brown rice or oats.

 - At least two to three servings of fish per week.

 - At least 38 grams of fiber per day for younger men; 30 grams of fiber per day for men older than 50.